kavanat/stock-profile-management/README.md

 ### Adding Stocks

-1. Select your portfolio from the dropdown
+1. See the user portfolio
 2. Click "Add Stock"
 3. Search for a stock by symbol (e.g., AAPL, GOOGL)
 4. Select the stock from the dropdown